antvis/smart-color/docs/api/evaluators.md

 <a name="colorDistance" href="#colorDistance">#</a> **colorDistance**<i>(color1: Color, color2: Color, colorModel: ColorModel="lab") => number</i>

 Computes the Euclidean distance between two colors in a given color model (default is Lab).
+The range of color distances is depend on color model.
 ```ts
 import { colorDistance } from '@antv/smart-color';